Roxxers/roxbot/docs/commands.md

 ---
-title: Command Documentaion
+title: Command Documentation
 description: Documentation for all of Roxbot's commands.
 authors:
     - Roxanne Gibson
 ---

-# Command Documentaion
+# Command Documentation

-If you intend to use any commands requiring permissions, it is highly recommened you read the [quick start](quickstart.md) guide that will get you upto date with how Roxbot works and how to run her.
+If you intend to use any commands requiring permissions, it is highly recommend you read the [quick start](quickstart.md) guide that will get you up to date with how Roxbot works and how to run her.

 ## How to use the docs